Fresno, California: History

 Before World War II, Fresno had many ethnic neighborhoods, including Little Armenia, German Town, Little Italy, and Chinatown.
 In 1940, the Census Bureau reported Fresno's population as 94.0% white, 3.3% black and 2.7% Asian.
 Chinatown was primarily a Japanese neighborhood and today few Japanese-American businesses remain.
 During 1942, Pinedale, in what is now North Fresno, was the site of the Pinedale Assembly Center, an interim facility for the relocation of Fresno area Japanese Americans to internment camps.
 The Fresno Fairgrounds were also utilized as an assembly center.

 Row crops and orchards gave way to urban development particularly in the period after World War II; this transition was particularly vividly demonstrated in locations such as the Blackstone Avenue corridor.

+Fresno's geographical remoteness also made it an early pioneer in the field now known as fintech, long before the term was invented.
 In September 1958, Bank of America launched a new product called BankAmericard in Fresno.
-After a troubled gestation during which its creator resigned, BankAmericard went on to become the first successful credit card.
+The city was specifically selected in part for its remoteness, to limit damage to the bank's image in case the project failed.
+After a troubled gestation during which its creator resigned, BankAmericard went on to become the world's first successful credit card.
 This financial instrument was usable across a large number of merchants and also allowed cardholders to revolve a balance (earlier financial products could do one or the other but not both).
-In 1976, BankAmericard was renamed and spun off into a separate company known today as Visa Inc.
+In 1970, BankAmericard was spun off into a separate company, and in 1976, that company became Visa Inc.

+In the 1960s, Fresno suffered numerous demolitions of historic buildings, including the old Fresno County Courthouse and the original buildings of Edison High School.
+This was the result of car-centric urban planning focused on making more room for cars and parking lots, a commonplace approach in the United States at that time.

 The dance style commonly known as popping evolved in Fresno in the 1970s.

 In 1995, the Federal Bureau of Investigation's Operation Rezone sting resulted in several prominent Fresno and Clovis politicians being charged in connection with taking bribes in return for rezoning farmland for housing developments.
 Before the sting brought a halt to it, housing developers could buy farmland cheaply, pay off council members to have it rezoned, and make a large profit building and selling inexpensive housing.
 Sixteen people were eventually convicted as a result of the sting.

+In the early 2000s, Fresno's two major venues were built, Chukchansi Park (2002) and Save Mart Center (2003).
+The 2017 Fresno shootings resulted in the death of 4 people.